Understanding Users' Interaction with Login Notifications: Results

-Participants in the self-report study said that the notification tells them how to resolve the situation.
-Hence, we did not further test this.
-Instead, we will focus on the decision-making process, as participants seem to struggle with determining whether it was them or not, especially for malicious logins.
+We now focus on the decision-making process to understand if participants struggle with determining whether it was them or not, especially for malicious logins.

-\textbf{Helpfulness of Login Information} Foremost, we wanted to get more insights into the helpfulness of the displayed login information.
-We know from the self-report study that information about the \textit{device} and \textit{location} are considered by participants when deciding how to react to a login notification.
-In Figure~\ref{fig:helpfulnessInformation}, we can see that for those in the \textit{Legit} and \textit{Malicious (Change)} group, all information is about equally helpful: 22--35\% find the different types \textit{moderately} and 38--62\% even \textit{extremely} helpful.
+\textbf{Helpfulness of Login Information} Foremost, we wanted to get insights into the helpfulness of the displayed login information~(\aptLtoX[graphic=no, type=html]{\textbf{MQ5}}{\ref{app:part2:q5}}).
+In Figure~\ref{fig:helpfulnessInformation}, we can see that for those in the \textit{Legitimate} and \textit{Malicious (Change)} group, all information is about equally helpful: 22--35\% find the different types \textit{moderately} and 38--62\% even \textit{extremely} helpful.
 Participants in the \textit{Malicious (No Change)} group, in contrast, appear to have a less distinct opinion as ratings are more equally distributed, ranging from 8--30\%.
-A Kruskal-Wallis test also showed significant differences for all types of information when comparing \textit{Malicious (No Change)} to \textit{Legit} and \textit{Malicious (Change)}, respectively.
+A Kruskal-Wallis test also showed significant differences for all types of information when comparing \textit{Malicious (No Change)} to \textit{Legitimate} and \textit{Malicious (Change)}, respectively.
 This uncertainty of participants in the \textit{Malicious (No Change)} group regarding the displayed information aligns with the previous section, where we found that those participants misattributed or did not understand the cause of the notification.

-\textbf{Effect of Other Factors} In addition to the already-known influence of the login information, we were also interested in the effect of other exogenous and endogenous factors.
+\textbf{Effect of Other Factors} In addition to the already-known influence of the login information, we were also interested in the effect of other exogenous and endogenous factors~(\aptLtoX[graphic=no, type=html]{\textbf{MQ4}}{\ref{app:part2:q4}}).
 Figure~\ref{fig:effectReaction} gives an overview.
 Generally speaking, the content (e.g., provided information, instructions, wording) and prior experience in dealing with such notifications had the highest effect on participants' reactions, with 42\% expressing a \textit{moderate} or \textit{major effect} on average.
 Followed by that is the metadata (e.g., sender, subject, time of arrival) with 29\%.
-All other factors seemed to have a less distinct influence, with 18\% (appeared to be phishing) to 23\% (was expected) of the participants reporting a \textit{moderate} or \textit{major effect}.
+All other factors seemed to have a weaker influence, with only 18\% (appeared to be phishing) to 23\% (was expected) of the participants reporting a \textit{moderate} or \textit{major effect}.